-We've negotiated special terms with many of our insurance partners to offer more flexible payment options like 12 equal installments plans and monthly reporting programs to help improve cash flow for our business owners.
+We've negotiated special deals with many of our insurance partners.
+We offer more flexible payment options, like 12 equal installments plans and monthly reporting programs, to help improve cash flow for our business owners.

 Fast and Accurate Quotes

 Workers' Compensation Insurance Rates in Utah are very good compared to the national average.
-As of 2014 rates were 29 percent lower than the rest of the country.
-Even though rates are good, many businesses miss out on several cost saving programs for their workers comp coverage.
+Rates are about 29 percent lower than the rest of the country.
+Even though rates are good, many businesses miss out on several cost saving programs for their workers' comp coverage.

 We're a National Agency, and we have tons of carriers offering work comp in Utah.
 We have access to over 35 insurance companies with a diverse appetite and competitive rates.
 Our markets know we expect the lowest rates, bigger discounts, and more policy credits when we request a quote.